Vaccinations for Dogs and Puppies

 Canine Infectious Tracheobronchitis (Kennel Cough)

 This is a highly contagious, but generally mild disease that can be caused by a range of infectious agents, including canine parainfluenza virus, canine adenovirus-2 and bacteria called Bordetella bronchiseptica.
 It starts with an inflammation of the throat but it can progress to the lungs and can be more serious in young or old dogs.
 The main symptom is a dry, harsh, non-productive cough, which can be followed by retching or gagging.
-The vaccine is given directly into the nose and most reputable kennels insist on this vaccine before they’ll accept your dog.
+This dog vaccine is given directly into the nose and most reputable kennels insist on this vaccine before they’ll accept your dog.

 Rabies is a very serious and fatal disease that, thankfully, isn’t currently seen in the UK.
 To keep it that way, it’s compulsory to have this vaccination if you want to travel with your dog outside the UK.